WEATHER THE STORM

-The 2017 hurricane season was devastating to areas on the Gulf Coast and in the Caribbean and remains fresh in the minds of many.
-This year’s season could be just as harsh, so it’s essential to be prepared.
+The 2017 hurricane season was devastating to areas on the Gulf Coast and in the Caribbean and remains fresh in the minds of many as storms have arrived this year.
+The remainder of this year’s season, which extends through Nov.
+30, could be just as harsh, so it’s essential to be prepared.
 With hurricanes — and tornadoes, flash floods, earthquakes, and even strong thunderstorms, too — there's always the possibility of evacuation or the long-term disruption of essential services.
 It's easy to go overboard on storm prep, especially in last-minute panic mode, but a few simple steps taken in advance make emergency preparation affordable even on a tight budget.
 The American Red Cross and Federal Emergency Management Agency recommend two weeks' worth of emergency supplies for sheltering in place and a three-day supply for evacuating to a safe zone.

 Any emergency kit requires a supply of food that can be stored without refrigeration and eaten without cooking or preparation.
 Many ordinary canned heat-and-serve foods, such as baked beans, pasta, and stews, also double as emergency rations.
 They can safely be eaten cold, although they won't taste as good.
 Store at least one manually operated can opener with the food supply — and keep an eye on expiration dates.
 Other inexpensive food possibilities include crackers and no-refrigeration sandwich fillings such as peanut butter, honey, and single-serving jams and jellies; canned fruit or fruit cups; pudding cups; trail mix; raisins and other dried fruits; fruit leather; granola or energy bars; summer sausages; and meat jerky.